airbus-cert/minusone/README.md

 Reverse operation of script obfuscation

+🌐 An online version is available : https://minusone.skyblue.team/ 🌐

 ## Description

 MinusOne is a deobfuscation engine focused on scripting languages.
 MinusOne is based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for parsing, and will apply a set of rules to infer node values and simplify expressions.